-The Chairman followed up on the project implementation and development plans of the assessment recommendations that have had an impact on the performance of the Board of Directors and the executive management and their collective efforts.
-The Board of Directors determined their expectations from the executive management.
-The latter determined their expectations from the Board, too.
-Implementing these expectations contributed to the effectiveness of the Board of Directors and the committee's performance, which was reflected in stc's performance.
+Annual assessment of the Board of The Chairman followed up on the project implementation and development plans of the assessment The Board of Directors resolved on 21 March 2018 to recommendations that have had an impact on the approve the performance assessment policy of the Board performance of the Board of Directors and the executive of Directors and committees.
+The policy aims to define management and their collective efforts.
+The Board rules and regulations of assessing performance for followof Directors determined their expectations from the up and enhancement objectives, fulfill requirements, executive management.
+The latter determined their apply best governance practices, and strengthen the expectations from the Board, too.
+Implementing these Board of Director's effectiveness.
+The Board of Directors expectations contributed to the effectiveness of the stressed conducting annual performance assessments Board of Directors and the committee's performance, as per the relevant rules and regulations, based on the which was reflected in stc's performance. delegation of the Board of Directors to the Chairman.